mayataka/robotoc/README.md

 - gcc (at least C++11 is required), CMake (at least version 3.1)
 - Eigen3, [Pinocchio](https://stack-of-tasks.github.io/pinocchio/download.html)  ,
 - Python3, NumPy (for Python binding)
+- [gepetto-viewer-corba](https://github.com/Gepetto/gepetto-viewer-corba.git) (optional to visualize the solution trajectory in Python)
-- [gepetto-viewer-corba](https://github.com/Gepetto/gepetto-viewer-corba.git), [pinocchio-gepetto-viewer](https://github.com/stack-of-tasks/pinocchio-gepetto-viewer) (optional to visualize the solution trajectory)
+- [pinocchio-gepetto-viewer](https://github.com/stack-of-tasks/pinocchio-gepetto-viewer) (optional to visualize the solution trajectory in C++)

 ## Installation
 1. Install the latest stable version of Eigen3 by